 Unlike some cities, Mitchell isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Mitchell are a mix of both white- and blue-collar jobs.
-Overall, Mitchell is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Mitchell who work in sales jobs (11.22%), office and administrative support (10.01%), and management occupations (8.97%).
+Overall, Mitchell is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Mitchell who work in office and administrative support (11.74%), sales jobs (9.04%), and management occupations (6.57%).

 The people who call Mitchell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mitchell residents report their race to be White, followed by Native American.
-Important ancestries of people in Mitchell include Irish, Norwegian, Dutch, and Czech.
+Important ancestries of people in Mitchell include German, Norwegian, Irish, Dutch, and English.

 The most common language spoken in Mitchell is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Polish and Spanish.